elagith/hilaget/README.md

 # hilaget
-this is project will use javascript and java.
+This project will use javascript and java as a language and all standard front and back end frameworks.